literally1984/smallperson/README.md

-# PrimPlugin
+# BnogoRPG
-A branch of the Primitt network that contains the custom-coded plugin for the server
+BnogoRPG is the main plugin for Bnogocarft's RPG factions gamemode.
+It is fully coded in kotlin and is meant to replicate the hypixel skyblock experience in eaglercraft with a hint of Factions
 ## Features
-- Recipies
 - Talismans
+- A spell casting system
+- Weapon spec abilities
-- Custom Items
+- Custom Items such as weapons, axes, pickaxes etc
-- Custom ores
+- Custom ores that are generated in every biome
-- Planes
+- WASD controlled planes
 - More to come soon!